 “No,” answered Hopper with some irritation, which he covered up with a forced smile.
 “No interruptions.
 Please, Dark One, sit.
 Some coffee?”

 He hurried to the French press, which sat on a nice antique desk, pushed the filter down, then poured two cups.
 His face still registered disbelief.
 “So ... what brings you in today?”

 Rumpel was growing quite tired of repeating himself.
 Still, perhaps it was worth one more go.

 “My wife ...
 Belle ... left me.
 Apparently for a woman.”

 Hopper listened without comment, then came around the sofa.
 He handed him the cup on a saucer and sat in the closest chair.
 Rumpel, fighting exhaustion, took a sip, and was pleasantly surprised with how good the coffee was.
 That singular delight, despite being just a tiny point of goodness very soon to fade away, was enough for him to press on, like a traveler on a storm-tossed sea spying a lone star in the rush of clouds overhead.

 “Just ...
 Rumpel.
 Just call me Rumpel.
 All right?”

 “Do you mind sharing what happened?”

 How despondent and depressed was he to come here?
 To seek counsel from a—from the—recognized voice of conscience, a quality or a spirit or an entity, call it what you will, that for centuries he absolutely despised in others!
-He took another sip and clung harder to that tiny moment of starlight, and then told Hopper everything that had happened to him since Belle left, everything he had discovered—the advanced spells against him, the long con, the changes he’d not noticed in her because of them, the anger, Granny and Grumpy knowing, all of it.
+He took another sip and clung harder to that tiny moment of starlight, then told him everything that had happened since Belle left, everything he had discovered—the advanced spells against him, the long con, the changes he’d not noticed in her because of them, the anger, Granny and Grumpy knowing, all of it.